mahlenmorris/VCVRack/README.md

 will attempt to point out the first place that BASICally couldn't understand the code.

-Since programs are typically *very* short, the language leans towards ease for the casual user.
-For that reason, the following lists a few surprising differences from more robust languages:
+Programs are typically *very* short.
+For that reason, this language doesn't need the features that are useful for writing long programs but increase the amount of boilerplate code.
+Here are a few surprising differences from more robust languages:
 * BASICally is **case-insensitive**.
 "OUT1", "oUt1", and "out1" all refer to
 the same variable.
 "WAIT" and "wait" are identical in meaning.
 I would certainly suggest you be consistent within in your programs,